DevOps-Cert/linuxsystemadministration/README.md

 # echo -e "10.20.30.50\tlb50" >> /etc/hosts
 ```
 ##	Host-based firewalling with iptables
+Although Ubuntu often uses ufw as an iptables front end, regular iptables is better to learn as it translates across all Linux distributions as well as it is more powerful.

-Although Ubuntu often uses ufw, straight iptables is better to learn.
-All filtering tasks to be performed on lb99 only to avoid creating difficulty of troubleshooting a broken service on a machine also running another service such as bind or squid.
+All filtering tasks to be performed on lb90 only to avoid creating difficulty of troubleshooting a broken service on a machine also running another service such as bind or squid.
-#### Tasks: Disable ufw if configured,  and setup iptables to accept ssh as first rule.
+#### Tasks: Disable ufw if configured on lb90,  and setup iptables to accept ssh as first rule.
 ```
 iptables -A INPUT -p tcp --dport ssh -j ACCEPT
 ```